|

 related the above story to the court.

-arrest and had asked his wife to look after her.
-She told the court that she had asked Elizabeth if she
+after her arrest and had asked his wife to look after her.
+She told the court that she had asked Elizabeth if she was the

 In her own